Niña (ship): History

-On Columbus's first expedition, Niña carried 26 men, captained by Vicente Yáñez Pinzón.
+On Columbus's first expedition, Niña carried 26 men, commanded by Vicente Yáñez Pinzón.
 They left Palos de la Frontera on 3 August 1492, stopping at the Canary Islands on 12 August 1492, and continued westward.
 Landfall was made in the Bahamas at dawn on 12 October 1492.

 On 14 February 1493, in the east of the Azores, a storm threatened to capsize Niña, and at Columbus's instigation, he and the crew took a series of vows to perform certain acts including religious pilgrimages upon their return to Spain.
 Niña reached Lisbon, Portugal, on 4 March 1493, and arrived in Palos de la Frontera on 15 March 1493.
 On the first voyage to America, the crew of Niña slept on the deck but adopted the use of hammocks after seeing Native Americans utilizing them.

-In September 1493, Niña joined a grand fleet of 17 ships for the second voyage to Hispaniola, becoming the flagship for an exploration of Cuba.
-She was the only ship to survive the 1495 hurricane, returning quickly to Spain in 1496.